-ENGR 200 Engineering Statics 3 cr.
+ENGR 200 Engineering Statics

 Statics is the study of forces on objects in equilibrium.
 Students will examine two and three dimensional force systems, properties of area and friction, stress and strain, centers of gravity and torque.
 Demonstrations, simulations, and web-based course materials will be used to illustrate concepts.

-Prerequisite(s): ENGR-100, PHYS-200, MATH-260 Corequisite(s): none

-ENGR 216 Circuits I: Steady State Analysis 3 cr.
-This calculus-based engineering course studies the fundamentals of engineering circuit analysis.
-It is the first in a two-course survey that is the starting point of circuit analysis for future engineers.
-This course begins with a study of the basic electrical quantities, and the physical properties of basic circuit elements: resistors. inductors, and capacitors.
+Prerequisite(s): ENGR-100, PHYS-200, MATH-260 Corequisite(s): none with a study of the basic electrical quantities, and the physical properties of basic circuit elements; resistors, inductors, and capacitors.
 It proceeds to study the laws and theorems fundamental to circuit analysis incluiding Ohm's Law, Kirchoff's Laws, and Watt's Laws.
 Network analysis is examined including series and parallel combinations, nodal, loop, and superposition techniques, Thevenin's and Norton's Theorems, source conversions, and sinusoidal AC steady-state analysis.
 This course concludes with introductions to first-order transient circuit analysis with differential equations, SPCE circuit simulation, complex power, Bode plots, and passive and active filters.